marbocub/OpportuniXY/README.md

 ## The concepts

-The OpportuniXY-330 aims at high precision 3D printing at a low cost.
+The OpportuniXY-330 aims at high precision 3D printing at a low cost and is not targeted at the high speed 3D printer.

 ### Side mounted linear rails